ffdzfzh/metaEI-WM-Research-Repository/README.md

 ## Contact

+For daily maintenance, please contact one of the authors: [ZhenhaoFu@seu.edu.cn](mailto:ZhenhaoFu@seu.edu.cn).
-Add the corresponding author's institutional email here before public release.
-Please use GitHub issues only for questions about the released files; questions about unreleased components should be directed to the corresponding author.
+Please use GitHub issues only for questions about the released files; questions about unreleased components should be directed to [ZhenhaoFu@seu.edu.cn](mailto:ZhenhaoFu@seu.edu.cn).